pongib/365DaysOfLearning/README.md

 and just know about TPU.

 **Thoughts**: It a bit of concept and nothing must but very excited when visit https://cloud.google.com/ai-platform/ and scroll down to Next'19 and it use kubeflow for ML pineline, It sound very interesting I will plan to include in to my daily learn.
 I feel very lucky to live in this era.

+## Day 21: Jan 22, 2020

+**TIL**: Watch hand on lab for tranin model on AI platform on gcp how to train, deploy and predict it just know deployed model is called version.
+Predict can be both batch and rest api.
+And learn concept of pretrain model such as vision api and just heard about data prevention for protect sensitive data that also kind of pretrain model.
+And concept of AutoML that combined pretrain and manual train together.
+LA have cloud playgroud that I will try tomorrow for do an hand on lab of ML learned today, It very cool if I can try anything on this playground, I hope I not be ban like qwicklabs earlier.

+**Thoughts**: For today found LA have cloud playground that most exciting part for today.
+Tomorrow will try to figure it out how dynamic it is.
+And today I wake up early like I plan and learn on 4 pomodoro that quite suiatble but be sleepy :D.